 TERMS AND CONDITIONS OF SERVICE:

-- Commission is granted in the rank of Lieutenant.
+- The commission is granted in the rank of Lieutenant.

 - Pay and Allowances and privileges will be same as Regular Army Officers when embodied for training and military service.